Shavia Time : Reading

 1. Ranking Activity: How Stressful Is It?

-Use the scale from 1 to 4 to show how stressful you personally find the situation.
-Then
+Use the scale from 1 to 4 to show how stressful you personally find the

 discuss your list with your partner.
 1: not stressful; 4: very stressful.